Skip to content

 HOMA-IR

-HOMA-IR (Homeostatic Model Assessment of Insulin Resistance) is a fasting blood index calculated as (fasting insulin in µU/mL × fasting glucose in mmol/L) / 22.5, or equivalently (fasting insulin in µU/mL × fasting glucose in mg/dL) / 405.
-It estimates whole-body insulin resistance from fasting measures, predominantly reflecting hepatic insulin action, as a low-cost surrogate for clamp methods.
-Cutoffs are population- and assay-dependent, with no universal threshold; values are commonly cited around 2 to 2.9 in adults.
+HOMA-IR (Homeostatic Model Assessment of Insulin Resistance) is a fasting blood index of insulin resistance.
+You calculate it as (fasting insulin in µU/mL × fasting glucose in mmol/L) / 22.5.
+The equivalent using mg/dL glucose is (fasting insulin × fasting glucose) / 405.
+It estimates your whole-body insulin resistance from fasting values, mostly reflecting how your liver responds to insulin.
+It is a low-cost stand-in for the gold-standard clamp test.
+Cutoffs depend on the population and the assay, with no universal threshold.
+Values are commonly cited roughly between 1.5 and 2.9 in adults, but there is no agreed number.

 Sources